targetteal/o2-pt/rule-book.md

 ### Integrative decision-making

-The _Facilitator_ must use an integrative decision-making process to facilitate the resolution of each tension.
+The _Facilitator_ must use an integrative decision-making process to facilitate the resolution of each _Tension_.
 That means that any participant must be allowed to raise one or more objections to the proposal.

 If no objections are raised, the proposal is accepted.